Payment Options for Nursing Home Care

 Nursing home care can be paid for through Medicare (although very limited), private pay, long-term care insurance or Medicaid (also known as Title 19).
 This resource discusses these payment options and, in particular, provides an overview of common Medicaid issues.
 Medicare, private pay and long-term care insurance.
 For information on Medicaid as a payment option, click here.or contact the Legal Hotline for Older Iowans at 800-992-8161.

 Medicare pays for very little nursing home care.
 Medicare covers up to 100 days of skilled nursing care in a single benefit period.
 Skilled care is for those who need intensive, 24 hour a day care and supervision by skilled health care providers, including registered nurses and rehabilitation specialists.
 In fact, skilled care sometimes is referred to as "rehab."
 To trigger Medicare coverage, this care must follow at least three days of in-patient hospitalization.
 Most care provided in nursing homes is not skilled care for Medicare purposes.
-After the 20th day of skilled care, patients must make a $170.50 daily co-payment.
+After the 20th day of skilled care, patients must make a $194.50 daily co-payment in 2022.
 Some Medicare Supplemental policies will pay that co-payment amount.
 Read your policy carefully to find out.
 After the 100th day, Medicare will no longer pay for skilled nursing care.
 Because of these restrictions, Medicare is only an option for short-term nursing home care under very limited circumstances.

 During the emergency declaration, Medicare has suspended the 3 hospital overnights requirement.
 Beneficiaries who have recently used all their skilled nursing days can also ask for more days without having to start a new benefit period.